dashingsoft/pyarmor/docs/mode.rst

 In this case, the code object of each function will be obfuscated in different ways depending on wrap mode.

+* obf_code == 2

+Almost same as obf_mode 1, but obfuscating bytecode by more complex algorithm, and so slower than the former.

 .. _wrap mode:

 Wrap Mode